macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 35: June 10, 2020

+**Today's Progress**: #R9D36 There is a bug in health bar which appears only on production and not on development mode. .
+Practice @ Codewars: "Ordering the words!"  #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 364 - 9 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 34: June 9, 2020

 **Today's Progress**: #R9D35 Fixed the health bar as promised.
 Here is the link to Dark Forest.
 Enjoy your play.
 Practice @ Codewars: "Ordering the words!"  #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode